benbaptist/minecraft-wrapper/documentation/base.rst

 -  getStorage(self, name, world=False, pickle=True)

-        Returns a storage object manager.
-The manager contains a storage dictionary called 'Data'.
-'Data' contains the data your plugin will remember across reboots.
+        Returns a storage object manager for saving data between reboots.

-        :NOTE: This method is somewhat different from previous Wrapper versions prior to 0.10.1 (build 182).
-The storage object is no longer a data object itself; It is a manager used for controlling the saving of the object data.
-The actual data is contained in the property/dictionary variable 'Data'

-        ___

         :Args:
             :name:  The name of the storage (on disk).
             :world:  THe location of the storage on disk -
                 :False: '/wrapper-data/plugins'.
                 :True: '<serverpath>/<worldname>/plugins'.
+            :Pickle:  Whether wrapper should pickle or save as json.

-            :formatting="pickle":  Pickle formatting is the default. pickling is less strict than json formats and leverages binary storage.
+            Pickle formatting is the default. pickling is less strict than json formats and leverages binary storage.
-             Use of json (or future implemented formats) can result in errors if your keys or data do not conform to json standards (like use of string keys).
+             Use of json can result in errors if your keys or data do not conform to json standards (like use of string keys).
 However, pickle is not generally human-readable, whereas json is human readable.

-If you need a human-readable copy (for debugging), consider using self.api.helpers.putjsonfile(<yourDictionary>) to write a
-             copy to disk in Json.  if you do so, check the return status of `putjsonfile` to make sure it was written.
+        :Returns: A storage object manager.
+The manager contains a storage dictionary called 'Data'.
+'Data' contains the data your plugin will remember across reboots.
+        ___

+        :NOTE: This method is somewhat different from previous Wrapper versions prior to 0.10.1 (build 182).
+The storage object is no longer a data object itself; It is a manager used for controlling the saving of the object data.
+The actual data is contained in the property/dictionary variable 'Data'

         ___